 - A Trauma-Informed Approach to Using the Pandemic in Class from Edutopia

-- Pandemic Pedagogy: A Call to Educators to Bring Their Classrooms to Reality from Teaching Tolerance
+- Pandemic Pedagogy: A Call to Educators to Bring Their Classrooms to Reality and Addressing Trauma and Loss Due to Coronavirus from Teaching Tolerance

 - Student Journaling During Coronavirus from Facing History and Ourselves